Estimated reading time: 9 minutes

 How To Make Enchiladas

-So this is how to make Enchiladas!
-Once you have decided on which Enchilada recipe and prepared your fillings, you can get going on the fun part!
+So this is how to make enchiladas!
+Once you have decided on which enchilada recipe and prepared your fillings, you can get going on the fun part!
 The sprinkling and wrapping!

-- Roll each one up and assemble (seam facing down) in an oiled oven proof dish.
+- Roll each one up and assemble (seam facing down) in an oiled ovenproof dish.
 Pour the remaining sauce on top, finish with the remaining cheese and bake for 20 minutes until golden.
 Serve sprinkled with the remaining coriander leaves.

-Please see here for our Enchilada Recipes.
+For more, see here for our other Enchilada Recipes.

 - Add the chopped tomatoes, tomato puree and a splash of water and cook for about 45 minutes or until nicely thickened, stirring occasionally.
 Taste and adjust the seasoning, then blend to a smooth consistency.

 Yes you can!
 You can either make the dish a few days or weeks ahead of a special occasion and freeze, or just freeze your leftovers!
 It makes for a very easy dish down the line.
 All you will need to do is defrost the dish in the fridge overnight the evening before you want to cook them again.
 For freezing enchiladas once cooked, you first need to make sure they have cooled down.
 Then place them in a plastic container, or better yet just keep them in their baking dish.
 Cover with either a lid, tin foil or cling film.
 Once they are covered completely you can put them in the freezer.
 They should keep in there for 6-8 months.

 So there is our guide on How To Make Enchiladas!
 We hope you’ve enjoyed reading it and it’s inspired you to try something new out at home.
 We’d love to see what you get up to in the kitchen!
 Don’t forget to tag us #granluchito.

 Be sure to check out our Beginner’s Guide to Mexican Food to learn more about what Mexican food involves.

 For similar blogs to this one, please visit: